deepakpurti/Fall-Detection-via-Webcam/README.md

 # Fall-Detection
-Human Fall Detection from a video clip of a CCTV camera feed
+Human Fall Detection from a Video Clip of a CCTV camera feed